Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Clinical note chronology
+- Clinical dataset verification

 -

-The engagement required support for:
+The engagement also required close coordination between:

 -